-In connection with our audit of the financial statements for the year ended 31 December 2024, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the consolidated financial statements for the year ended 31 December 2024, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-Other responsibilities of reporting with respect to other information - Administrators' Report
+Other reporting responsibilities with respect to other information - Administrators' consolidated report

-With respect to the Administrators' Report, we read it and report if this has been prepared, in all material respects, in accordance with the provisions of Ministry of Public Finance Order no. 2844/2016 for the approval of accounting regulations conforming with International Financial Reporting Standards as adopted by the EU, with subsequent amendments.
-On the sole basis of the procedures performed within the audit of the financial statements, in our opinion:
+With respect to the Administrators' Consolidated Report, we read it and report if this has been prepared, in all material respects, in accordance with the provisions of Ministry of Public Finance Order no. 2844/2016 for the approval of accounting regulations conforming with International Financial Reporting Standards as adopted by the EU, with subsequent amendments.

+On the sole basis of the procedures performed within the audit of the consolidated financial statements, in our opinion:

-- a) the information included in the Administrators' Report, for the financial year for which the financial statements have been prepared is consistent, in all material respects, with these financial statements; - b) the Administrators' Report has been prepared, in all material respects, in accordance with the provisions of Ministry of Public Finance Order no. 2844/2016 for the approval of accounting regulations conforming with International Financial Reporting Standards as adopted by the EU, with subsequent amendments.
+- the information included in the Administrators' Consolidated Report for the financial year for which the consolidated financial statements have been prepared, is consistent, in all material respects, with the consolidated financial statements; - b) the Administrators' Consolidated Report has been prepared, in all material respects, in accordance with the provisions of Ministry of Public Finance Order no. 2844/2016 for the approval of accounting regulations conforming with International Financial Reporting Standards as adopted by the EU, with subsequent amendments.

-Moreover, based on our knowledge and understanding concerning the Company and its environment gained during the audit on the financial statements prepared as at 31 December 2024, we are required to report if we have identified a material misstatement of this Administrators' Report.
+Moreover, based on our knowledge and understanding concerning the Group and its environment gained during the audit on the financial statements prepared at 31 December 2024, we are required to report if we have identified a material misstatement of this Administrators' Consolidated Report.
 We have nothing to report in this regard.

-Other reporting responsibilities with respect to other information - Remuneration Report
+Other reporting responsibilities with respect to other information - Remuneration report